-Risk 1 - Recognition of grant income
+Significant risks (continued) Risk 1 - Recognition of grant income

-Risk identified

-ISA 240 states that when identifying and assessing the risks of material misstatement due to fraud, the auditor shall, based on a presumption that there are risks of fraud in revenue recognition, evaluate which types of revenue, revenue transactions or assertions give rise to such risks.
+Risk identified ISA 240 states that when identifying and assessing the risks of material misstatement due to fraud, the auditor shall, based on a presumption that there are risks of fraud in revenue recognition, evaluate which types of revenue, revenue transactions or assertions give rise to such risks.

-Key components of income for the Council are summarised in the table below.
-The Revenue Support Grant and non-domestic rates income which are directed by the Scottish Government and not considered a significant risk as the process for receipt of this income are not complex and can be verified 100%.
+Key components of income for the Council, are summarised in the table below.
+The Revenue Support Grant and Non-Domestic Rates income are directed by the Scottish Government and not considered a significant risk as the process for receipt of this income is not complex and can be verified 100%.
 Council tax and housing rent income are set through the annual budget process with no management judgement and therefore have a low risk of fraud.
-Similarly, other service income includes fees and charges across all services, which are set through formal approval processes, with no history of fraud or error.
+Similarly, other Service Income includes fees and charges across all Services, which are set through formal approval processes, with no history of fraud or error.